Sebbito/ginst/README.md

-# FTI
+# ginst

-ginst short for (generic installer) a Linux only tool used to install programs according to self written configurations.
+ginst (short for generic installer) a Tool used to install programs according to self written configurations.

 The tool takes a `programs.json` file and tries to execute the commands given.

+Note: It's currently only tested on Linux.

-## Prerequisites
+## Requirements

 -  rust (cargo)
 -  git

-Other tools like curl will be installed automatically.

 ## Installation (as of now)